Songs for Long Distance Relationships: When Miles Feel Like Miles

 These small things add up.
 Distance doesn't disappear, but it starts to feel less like an obstacle and more like the context inside which your love keeps showing up anyway.

 Share your story.
-Richard will turn it into a song — built entirely around the two of you.
+I'll turn it into a song — built entirely around the two of you.
 No gift card.
 No playlist link.
 Something real.

 Richard Nelson